 Too Much Ads, Notifications, Messages

 Too much appearance of advertisements on your mobile app not only creates a bad impression on visitors, but they gradually start to avoid accessing your app.
-Sometimes, businesses also send too much unnecessary notifications, promotional messages, etc., directly to the users through apps.
+Sometimes, businesses also send too many unnecessary notifications, promotional messages, etc., directly to users through apps.
 This makes users frustrated and they tend to uninstall the app.

 Bad UI/UX Experience